FurkhanShaikh/Rating-Prediction-from-Review-Pytorch-/README.md

-# Rating-Prediction-from-Review-Pytorch-
+# Rating-Prediction-from-Review-Pytorch
-Pytorch torchtext.
+In Pytorch torchtext.
 Using the dataset available at https://www.kaggle.com/jvanelteren/boardgamegeek-reviews